Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 This sample requires an App Insights connection string.

+> [!NOTE]
-Note: Although the sample uses Azure Application Insights, the solution itself does not require an Azure message transport.
+> Although the sample uses Azure Application Insights, the solution itself does not require an Azure message transport.
 This example uses the [Learning Transport](/transports/learning/) but could be modified to run on any [transport](/transports/).

 ## Running the sample